BSc (Hons) Crime and Investigative Studies

 Are you interested in crime, forensic science, policing and the law, but unsure which subject to study?
 You’ll cover them all on our Crime and Investigative Studies degree course.

-One of the few degree programmes accredited by the Chartered Society of Forensic Sciences, our course offers you real-world experience through work placements, internships and field trips, and career possibilities in criminal justice, crime analysis, fire investigation, fraud, policing and victim support.
+You'll gain experience through work placements, internships and field trips – and open up career possibilities in criminal justice, crime analysis, fire investigation, fraud, policing and victim support.

 Course options